gwenhall/Exercise-04d-Save-and-Load/README.md

 ```

 Test the game and play with the save and load functionality.

-Quit Godot.
-In GitHub desktop, add a summary message, commit your changes and push them back to GitHub.
-If you return to and refresh your GitHub repository page, you should now see your updated files with the time when they were changed.

-Now edit the README.md file.
-When you have finished editing, commit your changes, and then turn in the URL of the main repository page (https://github.com/[username]/Exercise-04d-Save-and-Load) on Canvas.

-The final state of the file should be as follows (replacing the "Created by" information with your name):
 ```
 # Exercise-04d-Save-and-Load
 Exercise for MSCH-C220, 15 March 2021